allmonday/pydantic2-resolve/README.md

 [Change Log](./changelog.md)

+> A small yet powerful tool to extend your pydantic schema with no pain.
+>
+> It is the key to the realm of composable development pattern
+>
-> NOTICE: this package supports pydantic v2 only, it's incompatible with pydantic v1, if you want to play with pydantic v1, please use pydantic-resolve instead.
+> [Attention] This package supports pydantic v2 only, it's incompatible with pydantic v1, if you want to play with pydantic v1, please use pydantic-resolve instead.

+What is composable pattarn? https://github.com/allmonday/composable-development-pattern

 ## TL;DR: